 How to use MyCiti

-2 Use the MyConnect pin given to your card to load funds for your travels.
-Fares are calculated on distance travelled and the time of day
+2. Use the MyConnect pin given to your card to load funds for your travels.
+Fares are calculated on distance traveled and the time of day

 Using MyCiti to and from the airport

 The MyCiti shuttle bus operates between Cape Town International Airport and various points in the CBD.
 The bus departs from the airport every 30 minutes between 4:45 am and 10: 15 pm.
 For a full timetable, including stops around the city, call +27 80 065 6463 or visit myciti.org.za.

 Cape Town has loads of metered taxis that you can find outside hotels, and at landmarks and tourist hotspots in the city centre.
 You can hop right in but it’s a good idea to save a local company’s number on your phone too – this way, the switchboard can send a cab to your location (and quote a fare) if none are around.
 Try one of these trusted companies: